Battle of Vĩnh Yên: Battle

-Dispositions
+French invasion

 Vĩnh Yên was defended by two French mobile groups (GM) of 3,000 men each.
 GM 3 guarded the town itself whereas GM 1 held a series of key blocking positions to the east.
 Giáp hoped to drive a wedge between the two forces by pinning GM 3 against the Dam Vac lake to the south and then defeating the French in detail.
 In late December, Giáp had moved the 308th and 312th divisions from the Việt Bắc into position along the Tam Dao ridge.
 On January 13, 1951, he attacked.

 The battle

 The 308th Division made a diversionary attack on Bao Chuc, a small outpost about two miles north of Vĩnh Yên.
 GM 3 quickly moved north to relieve the beleaguered 50-man garrison, but they were ambushed by forces from the 312th Division at Dao Tu.
 A series of heavy air strikes and artillery barrages eventually allowed GM 3 to disengage and return to Vĩnh Yên, but not before it had lost an entire battalion and had another severely damaged.
 Việt Minh forces followed their success by taking a string of hills in front of Vĩnh Yên.

 On 14 January, de Lattre arrived in Vĩnh Yên to take personal command of the fighting.
 He ordered GM 2 to come from Hanoi as a reserve, GM 1 to attack west and break through to the town, and also called for heavy air strikes along with more reinforcements.
 GM 1 managed to successfully advance along Route 2 and joined GM 3 for a number of attacks which drove the Việt Minh out of the hills they had recently captured.
 On 16 January, however, the Việt Minh launched a massive human-wave assault with the entire 308th division.
 De Lattre replied by ordering the largest French air strike of the entire war, in which napalm was used for the first time on a large scale.
 Giáp's troops initially fled, only to come back and continue fighting.
 In the early hours of 17 January, French soldiers on Hill 101 ran out of ammunition and withdrew, soon followed by the Việt Minh capture of Hill 47.
 Giáp now had control of the center while the French controlled hills 210 and 157 on the flanks.
 At dawn, the 308th Division attacked again.

 De Lattre used GM 2, his last reserve, to support Hill 47 while GM 3 was sent to the isolated French position on Hill 210.
 More air and napalm strikes followed both attacks.
 Finally, French aerial forces proved decisive.
 The 308th Division began to retreat and the 312th launched one more desperate attack to reverse the decision, but it was too late.
 By noon on 17 January, both Việt Minh divisions scrambled for the mountains.